Unifying Approaches to Detection, Response and Resilience

 Organisations now depend on complex digital environments spanning endpoints, networks, cloud platforms, identity systems and critical infrastructure.
 Protecting these environments requires both effective threat detection and resilient network operations.

-Security Operations Center (SOC) and Network Operation Center (NOC) services bring these capabilities together, combining security monitoring with network visibility to improve response speed, reduce operational gaps and strengthen organisational resilience.
+Security Operations Centre (SOC) and Network Operation Centre (NOC) services bring these capabilities together, combining security monitoring with network visibility to improve response speed, reduce operational gaps and strengthen organisational resilience.
+A SOC and NOC both play critical roles in modern IT and cyber security operations, but they serve different purposes.
+A Security Operations Centre (SOC) focuses on detecting and responding to cyber threats, while a Network Operations Centre (NOC) focuses on maintaining network performance, availability and uptime

 The Challenge